MCCodes01/FetchRewards/README.md

 Dimensions: (H, W) (touple)

 Note:
-The input must be taken as a touple inputting x,y will not work
+The input must be taken as a touple inputting xy will not work

 EX Input:
 Corners: [(1,1}, (1,3),(3,1),(3,3)]